chakrabortymlab/GALORE/README.md

 *   Learn basic Unix command line skills for navigating and managing genomic data
 *   Understand the structure and purpose of standard genomic file formats (FASTA, FASTQ, BAM, GFF, BED, VCF)
 *   Assemble genomes using long-read data
+*   Perform whole-genome alignments to identify structural variation
 *   Map sequencing reads to a reference genome and call variants
-*   Perform whole-genome alignments to identify structural variation

 This training is ideal for undergraduate or graduate students in biology, genetics, or bioinformatics who are new to genomics, or for instructors looking to integrate real-world data into their curriculum.
 No prior experience with command-line tools or genomics is required - just curiosity and a willingness to learn!

-<b>Requirements</b>
-TBA

 <b>Where can I find everything</b>
 <u>Fly strains: </u>